zlalvani/relgen/README.md

 ![relgen](./assets/relgen.png)
+---

-Meaningful release notes, PR descriptions, labeling, and more—on autopilot. 🤖
+> Meaningful release summaries, PR descriptions, labeling, and more—on autopilot. 🤖

 ## Features